Disability: Right-sided cerebral palsy

 As a disabled person, badminton helps me to cope with my disability.
 It takes my mind off my day to day problems and helps me focus positively on sport.
 I think anyone who has a disability should try and get involved in sport and especially badminton.
 I've been playing 2 years now.
 In those 2 years I have meet some fantastic people who I look forward to see when we all meet up for competitions.
 I have friends in this country and friends around the world I have met through badminton.

 I have achieved a lot in a short space of time.
-The reason for this is I train hard, and I like to think I train harder than all my competitors.
-When I win a competition I just believe it is all my hard work paying off.
-Training hard is essential.
+The reason for this is I train hard.
+I like to train hard and believe success will not come unless to train hard and your willing to make sacrafices.

 His first national competition was in Liverpool in mid 2009 at the English Leg of the 4 Nations Parabadminton Series.
 He was 11 years old and was playing in amongst players twice his age.
 He beat all but one player in his group to get into the semi finals in his first national event.